How can I find out what’s in my medical payment history?

 You should contact the consumer reporting agencies that specialize in medical records or payments.
 These agencies may supply reports on your prescription drug purchase histories, medical conditions, data from your insurance applications, and data from ...

-I’ve been looking for a job.
-What do employers see when they do credit checks and background checks?
+When I apply for a job, what do employers see when they do a credit check for employment and a background check?

-Hundreds of companies provide employment background checks and qualify as consumer reporting agencies.
-Employment reports often include credit checks, criminal background checks, public records–such as bankruptcy filings and other court documents–and ...
+Employment reports often include credit checks, criminal background checks, public records–such as bankruptcy filings and other court documents–and information related to your employment history.
+Hundreds of companies provide employment background ...

-Do auto and homeowners insurance companies share my information about claims and policies?
+Do auto and homeowners insurance companies share my information about claims?

 Yes.
-There are specialty consumer reporting agencies that collect information about the insurance claims you have made on your property and casualty insurance policies, such as your homeowners and auto policies.
-They may also collect driving records. ...
+There are specialty consumer reporting agencies that collect and report information about the insurance claims you have made on your property and casualty insurance policies, such as your homeowners and auto policies.
+They may also collect and ...

-The big three consumer reporting companies– Experian, Equifax, and TransUnion – typically do not include information about your checking account or check-writing history in traditional credit reports.
-However, checking account reporting companies do ...
+It could.
+The big three consumer reporting companies – Experian, Equifax, and TransUnion – typically do not include information about your checking account or check-writing history in traditional credit reports.
+However, checking account reporting ...

 Does my history of paying utility bills, like telephone, cable, electricity, or water, go in my credit report?